top of page

 Rae has a Masters Degree and Oregon Teaching License in Early Intervention/Early Childhood Special Education as well as a graduate certificate in Infant Toddler Mental Health from Portland State University.
 In 2016, Rae became a Certified Forest Kindergarten Teacher through CedarSong Nature School’s Teacher Training program.
 In addition, Rae is a certified yoga teacher and is certified in Wilderness First aid and CPR.

-When not tromping around the woods with a group of children, Rae spends her time gardening, running and chasing her six-year-old son Loren, four-year-old daughter Birdie, young-at-heart husband Lucas and doodle, Huckleberry.
+When not tromping around the woods with a group of children, Rae spends her time gardening, running and chasing her ten-year-old son Loren, eight-year-old daughter Birdie and doodle/school mascot, Huckleberry.

 BFS Teacher since 6/2019